IvanMathy/Boop/Boop/Documentation/CustomScripts.md

 #### Properties

-The script execution object has three properties to deal with text: `text`, `fullText`, and `selection`.
+The script execution object has three properties and functions to deal with text: `text`, `fullText`, `selection`, and `insert()`.
 * `fullText` will contain or set the entire string from the Boop editor, regardless of whether a selection is made or not.
 * `selection` will contain or set the currently selected text, one at a time if more that one selection exists (see below).
 * `text`  will behave like `selection` if there is one or more selected piece of text, otherwise it will behave like `fullText`.
+* `insert()` takes in a single string argument, and inserts it at the caret position.
+If there is a selected piece of text, it will be replaced.

 ```js